jarrodlombardo/jarrodlombardo.github.io/resume-conference.md

 * Created informational documents and training manuals for the new members during the lead up to the convention.
 * Arranged for sparse resources (people and equipment) to be in the right place at the right time.

-### Facilities Director, Steampunk Conventions Inc.
+### Facilities Director, Steampunk Conventions Inc

 Seattle, Washington &emsp; March 2009 - October 2013 (part-time, volunteer)